gooddata/gooddata-ui-sdk/docs/content/en/latest/Quick_start.md

 ### Build a visualization programmatically

-If you don't want to use the pre-built visualization, you can easily define you insight programatically!
+If you don't want to use the pre-built visualization, you can easily define your visualization programatically!

 Let's build a simple pie chart in two steps!